Updated: Apr 11

 My response?
 Sincere, joyful engagement with God.

 This holiday season has got me thinking about joy, and this Christmas season has got me thinking about Ultimate Cosmic Stuff.
-When Christians get caught up in hyper-evangelicalism, we miss the point of the Cosmic Narrative—to live in Spirit-saturated union with God forever.
+I think my teenaged evangelical self (and those who influenced my teenaged evangelical self) missed the point of the Cosmic Narrative—to live in Spirit-saturated union with God forever.
 The different milestones of the narrative provide helpful structure for understanding the basics of Christian belief, but when it becomes the primary thing we hang our hats on, it becomes, if we’re honest, pretty unfulfilling.

 And produces a lot of depressed teenagers.